lukzhang/DAPP_IPFS_FileSharing/README.md

 cd client
 ```

-If it is not open already, open up Ganache and browser with MetaMask that connects to the local blockchain network from ganache.
+If it is not open already, open up Ganache and browser with MetaMask.
 Migrate the contracts with --reset to be safe.
-Note, if you want to modify the contracts, you must navigate to the IPFS_DAPP
-directory and change the .sol files in the contracts directory.
-Migrate from IPFS_DAPP directory and copy the corresponding .json files
-from build/contracts to client/source/contracts
+Note, if you want to modify the contracts, you must navigate to the root directory and change the .sol files in the contracts directory.
+Migrate from IPFS_DAPP directory and copy the corresponding .json files from build/contracts to client/source/contracts

 ```
 truffle migrate --reset